Adaptations available on the Scheme

 Consider the places where you normally park your car as rooftop stowage systems may mean that you are no longer able to park in underground car parks where there are height restrictions.

 When considering how to access your car as a wheelchair user, a Wheelchair Accessible Vehicle is not the only option and there are a number of adaptations that can be installed on a standard car.
 Our adaptation installers will be happy to arrange a no-obligation demonstration and will advise which cars will be suitable.
+Some of our access adaptations can be transferred onto your next Scheme car.

 A transfer plate is fitted to the side of the car seat and provides a smooth surface between the wheelchair and the car seat to help you with the transfer.
 Once you are in the vehicle and are comfortable, the transfer plate can simply be folded out of the way.